-When you think about ways to evaluate a potential collection partner, your first thought is probably about performance or experience, not data security and compliance.
-But these factors remain vital when choosing a debt collection company.
-Ensuring your data is protected, and your consumers are treated fairly according to regulatory mandates, reduces the risks to you when engaging with an accounts receivable management company.
+When you think about ways to evaluate a potential collection partner, your first thought probably relates to performance or experience, not data security and compliance.
+But cyber security and operational compliance remain vital when choosing a debt collection company.
+Ensuring your consumers’ data is protected, and your consumers are treated fairly according to regulatory mandates, reduces your risks when engaging with an accounts receivable management company.
 Look for these essential characteristics when selecting your next collection agency.

 Security Certifications and Audits

-Security breaches have saturated the headlines in recent years.
+Security breaches continue to saturate the headlines.
 As a result, collection agencies are increasing their cybersecurity levels to protect their clients.
 Make sure your potential partner has the latest and greatest security certifications.

 Your IT department or cybersecurity expert may be able to tell you what list of certifications to look for, such as PCI DSS 3.2.1 or a SOC 3 report.
 But one thing you can search for in this alphabet soup is whether your potential partner self-assesses or uses a third-party auditor.
 Third-party auditors, more than self-assessments, will certify that a collection agency meets the high standards associated with security certifications.